Kubernetes Course Labs

 Networking Pods with Services

-Every Pod has an IP address which other Pods in the cluster can reach, but that IP address only applies for the life of the Pod.
+Every Pod has an IP address which other Pods in the cluster can reach, but that IP address only applies for the life of the Pod - replace the Pod and the new one will have a different IP address.

-Services provide a consistent IP address linked to a DNS name, and you'll always use Services for routing internal and external traffic into Pods.
+Services provide a consistent IP address linked to a DNS name, so you can send traffic to a name rather than an IP address.
+You'll always use Services for routing internal and external traffic into Pods.

-Services and Pods are loosely-coupled: a Service finds target Pods using a label selector.
+Services and Pods are loosely-coupled: traffic comes into the Service, and the Service finds a Pod to send it onto using a label selector.

 API specs